yegor256/takes/README.md

 ## Backward compatibility

-Version 2.0 is not backward compatible with previous versions.
+Version 2.0 is not backward-compatible with previous versions.

 ## Version pattern for RESTful API